kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 > Tip - Github Actions is an evolving product and it is **evolving fast**.
 [Check documentation for up-to-date usage](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)

-**Github Actions** lives and breathes command-line programs, and it accompanies **readme.md** serving as a live development documentation on the project.
+**Github Actions** lives and breathes command-line programs.
+It accompanies **readme.md** serving as a live development documentation on the project.

-Here are some common workflows ideas:
+Here are some common workflows:

 * Lint
 * Run Unit Test, Integration Test